Tearnote/Minote/README.md

 # Minote
 A repo for an upcoming puzzle action game.
-Not playable, currently on git as a personal backup.
+Rather barebones right now, but fully playable.

 ## Building
 Tested working on Linux and Windows (MSYS2).
 Should be portable to any